Nonrhabdomyosarcoma Soft Tissue Sarcomas Workup

 Carefully planned and executed biopsy of the mass lesion is required for diagnosis.

 Consider long-term venous access.
-In most cases, placement of an implanted or externalized central venous catheter is useful for monitoring laboratory results and for delivering chemotherapy and supportive care.
+In cases where adjuvant and/or neoadjuvant chemotherapy is planned, placement of an implanted or externalized central venous catheter is useful for monitoring laboratory results and for delivering chemotherapy and supportive care.

 These tests should be accomplished in conjunction with another procedure requiring sedation, if possible.

-If patients have parameningeal tumors or tumors involving the CNS, lumbar puncture may be necessary to rule out contamination of the cerebrospinal fluid (CSF) with tumor cells.
+If there is a high clinical suspicion for central nervous system involvement (e.g. parameningeal tumors or tumors involving the CNS), lumbar puncture may be considered to rule out contamination of the cerebrospinal fluid (CSF) with tumor cells though not routinely performed.

 Previous